 The reason why I am posting this is that the A-10 is on the chopping block according to the latest budget proposal, and supposedly the F-35 is going to be replacing it.
 I think this is ridiculous because the F-35 is nowhere close to being able to replace or even compete with the A-10 for the mission of CAS.

 The thought process for the F-35 is that it can do ‘everything’ on the battlefield, to include CAS.
 In reality, the way it is configured would mean that it would be doing a very poor job of CAS.
 When you try to make an aircraft that does everything, then it doesn’t do all those things very well.
 Compromises are made in order for it do everything, and this is it’s weakness.
+David Axe of the blog War is Boring produced an excellent article on why the F-35 is such a poor aircraft.
+In summary, thanks to the Marine’s insistence that the aircraft should be VSTOL, so as to replace the AV-8B Harrier, there had to be compromises with this aircraft.
+Here is a quote:

 Instead, we need aircraft that are designed for specific missions.
 So for the CAS or Close Air Support mission, the A-10 is the best purpose built aircraft for that job.
 Until an aircraft is designed to do a better job of the CAS mission than the A-10, I see no reason to mothball such a thing.
 The troops love it, our enemies fear it, and our pilots appreciate it’s lethality and survivability.

 Unfortunately what is going on here is the Pentagon, Lockheed Martin and politicians are all in the game of supporting the F-35 and similar flying turkeys that are super expensive.
 This game provides lots of money and influence to those that support it.
-Instead of looking at the data of past Close Air Support missions in our past wars and these current wars, or other people’s wars, and realizing that what Pierre and others have created was built upon that data, they instead take a path more geared towards lining pockets and keeping factories employed so politicians can please their constituents.
+Instead of looking at the data of past Close Air Support missions in our prior wars and these current wars, or other people’s wars, and realizing that what Pierre and others have created was built upon that data, they instead take a path more geared towards lining pockets and keeping factories employed so politicians can please their constituents.

 With that said, I have provided several videos below where Pierre Sprey makes an excellent argument against the F-35 and explains why the A-10 is the better aircraft.
 What is really sad is that even in air to air combat, Pierre mentioned that the older F-16 that he helped to design as well, could defeat the F-35.
 It is sickening to think, and I believe this aircraft will cost lives and especially if troops are to depend upon it for CAS.
-It is a flying turkey that tax payers will be paying a lot of money for, and troops will paying for in lives.
+It is a flying turkey that tax payers will be paying a lot of money for, and troops will pay for in blood.

 Now I am all about modernizing stuff.
 But that modernization actually has to produce an aircraft better than the one it is replacing.
 It has to please guys like Pierre Sprey, who know a thing or two about aircraft design used for warfare.
 And considering CAS has been a very important aspect of wars that we have fought in the modern era, I do not see that trend going away any time soon.